Kareena Kapoor Would React Like This If She's Stuck In A Lift With Ranbir's Current GF & His Exes!

 On The Work Front

-Kareena Kapoor Khan will be next seen in Akshay Kumar's 'Good News', Irrfan Khan's 'Angrezi Medium', Aamir Khan's 'Lal Singh Chaddha' and Karan Johar's 'Takht'.
+Kareena Kapoor Khan will next be seen in Akshay Kumar's 'Good News', Irrfan Khan's 'Angrezi Medium', Aamir Khan's 'Lal Singh Chaddha' and Karan Johar's 'Takht'.

 Kareena Kapoor Khan Reacts To Shahid Kapoor's Kabir Singh's Row; Doesn't Support Kiara's Character